 Get the recipe from Nigella.

-Having grown up with the ease of instant pudding, the idea of making homemade pudding on the stovetop was a bit intimidating.
-And it seemed like it would take soooooooo long compared to instant.
+Having grown up with the ease of instant pudding, the idea of making homemade pudding on the stove top was a bit intimidating.
+It seemed like it would take soooooooo long compared to instant.
 If you have any of the same thoughts, let me assure you that this is quite fast and while you do have to wait for it to chill (and you don’t really have to wait, it is luxurious when it’s warm) I promise you it is worth the wait!

 The recipe is versatile, too.
 I’ve upped the yolks called for by one or two with great results.
 I would call this a ‘no-fail’ recipe, but I’m sure someone could figure out a way.
 In all honesty, I tried about 6 different homemade pudding recipes before tweaking and coming up with this one as the easiest, quickest, and most consistently delicious.
 You can print it below.